Farm Lane Philosophy

 A full life and a busy life are not the same thing.

 And I thought of Psalms 46.
 This is where “be still and know that I am God” (vs. 10) comes from.
 But the rest of that Psalm is full of hard action.
 Waters roar, mountains shake, heathens rage…We are to be still, not everything around us.
 The Word doesn’t say run away to a place that is still.
 God’s Word is talking about our spirits being still, not our lives.
-Everything around us can bustle and hum and thrive and race and strive…we’re suppose to stillness inside.
+Everything around us can bustle and hum and thrive and race and strive…we’re suppose to have stillness inside.

 As much as I may strive to create a peace-on-earth within my home, within my fences, within my property lines…it’s all in vain unless it starts within my heart.